sibie/tvshow-recommender/README.md

 I worked on this project over the course of a week in 3 separate sessions:

-* **Session 1** - SpringBoot Project and H2 setup, Spring Security integration, Registration service with Email verification using Java Mail Sender + Gmail SMTP.
+* **Session 1** - SpringBoot/H2 project setup, Spring Security integration, Registration service with Email verification using Java Mail Sender + Gmail SMTP.
 * **Session 2** - Core Recommendation Service for users to find new TV shows to watch and manage their viewing history.
 * **Session 3** - Development and styling of custom pages for both services, login and error handling using Thymeleaf/Bootstrap.